American Gladiators (1989 TV series): Initial tournament format

 When the series premiered in the fall of 1989, ten men and ten women were selected to participate with several more chosen to be alternates in case one or more of the contenders had to withdraw due to injury.

 The tournament was spread out over the course of twelve episodes.
 The first five episodes served as the preliminary round, and the winners of those five matches automatically advanced to the quarterfinals of the tournament.
 To round the field out at eight, the three highest scoring runners-up would be given wild card berths in the quarterfinals.
 From this point forward, the tournament became single-elimination, and any alternates (if needed) would be taken from the pool of defeated contenders.

 Any contender that advanced beyond the quarterfinals was guaranteed to receive a prize.
 Reaching the semifinals of the tournament guaranteed that a contender would receive at least $2,500 in cash.
 A finalist was guaranteed to leave with at least $5,000, and the winner of the tournament would take home $10,000 for his/her efforts.
-The two winners were originally supposed to then become Gladiators themselves for any subsequent competitions, which was mentioned several times during the course of the original tournament.

-However, before the initial tournament had concluded airing, the producers changed the format of the show due to the response it had received.
-Instead of becoming Gladiators, tournament winners Brian Hutson and Tracy Phillips were invited back for the second tournament, which began in early 1990.
-An additional ten men and ten women competed in the second tournament under the same format as the initial one; the winners received $10,000 and the chance to face the 1989 tournament champions in what came to be known as the Grand Championship, with an additional $10,000, a car, and the overall season championship going to the winners.
+Originally, as mentioned multiple times over the course of the first series of episodes, the male and female contenders who won the tournament would become Gladiators themselves for any subsequent competitions.
+However, as noted by male tournament winner Brian Hutson in a 2020 interview with the Columbus Dispatch, the producers decided against this because both he and Tracy Phillips, the female winner, were both significantly undersized when compared to the troupe of Gladiators they had just finished facing.
+In addition, the response the initial series of episodes was positive, and the producers decided to conduct a second tournament to begin airing immediately after the conclusion of the first.

+Beginning in early 1990, an additional twenty men and women began competing in the second tournament.
+As before, the five winning contestants automatically advanced along with the three highest scoring runners-up.
+The male and female winners of this tournament would face Hutson and Phillips in one final match, dubbed the Grand Championship, with the winners becoming the overall season champion.

+Those contenders would receive additional prizes (see below).

 From then on until 1994, two tournaments per season were conducted with each comprising half of the season and the Grand Championship concluding the season.
 The second season used the same format as the first, while the format was changed for season three and again for season five.